jakes516/googledrive_file_patcher/README.md

-As of now individual functions in "GDrive", "updater", and "file_utils" should run fine as long as the local file paths are edited for whatever you intend to upload/download/zip, you create Credentials detailed below in Uploader Setup, and the github yaml url is changed to yours in updater and GDrive's delete_files_from_drive.
+As of now individual functions in "GDrive", "updater", and "file_utils" should run fine as long as the local file paths are edited for whatever you intend to upload/download/zip, you create Credentials detailed below in Uploader Setup, store your desired upload file in the File_of_interest directory, and the github yaml url is changed to yours in updater and GDrive's delete_files_from_drive.

 Main.py is being currently used for testing and is still under development for an upload loop which incorporates yaml updates and zipfile creation automatically